itisem/pbfish/README.md

 ## Limitations

 For any project that does not involve Google Maps, you will usually get better results if you use a standard protobuf format, rather than these alternative encodings.
-If you wish to do so, I recommend the [pbf](https://www.npmjs.com/package/pbf) module.
+If you wish to do so, I recommend the [pbf](https://www.npmjs.com/package/pbf) module since it is very performant.

-This parser also does not implement the full scope of protobuf as it only includes features which are useful in my usecases.
-Currently missing features:
+The following features are missing:

- * `bytes` datatype
+ * `bytes` datatype (I am yet to see a practical example of this in my reverse engineering, so I don't know what it looks like on Google's side)
  * urlencoding `repeated` fields (not sure if this is even allowed by Google Maps)